 The Philips Sonicare Series 2 offers solid cleaning performance and a comfortable brushing experience at a great price, also earning it an Editors' Choice Award.
-This brush is a great value, particularly for those that want a gentler brushing experience than our other Best Buy award winner, the Oral-B Pro 1000 provides.
-The Series 2 also uses brush heads that are a much lower profile, making them much less cumbersome to use for those with mouths that are on the smaller side.
-While this model is slightly inferior in some regards to the top-tier Sonicare models it held its own in our most important tests, like cleaning performance, and it retails at a fraction of the price.
+This brush is a great value, particularly for those that want a gentler brushing experience than our other Editors' Choice award winner, the Brio SmartClean provides.
+Additionally, this brush also can go even gentler than the Brio, making it a slightly more attractive option for those with the most sensitive gums.
+While this model is slightly inferior in some regards to the top-tier Sonicare models it held its own in our most important tests and retails at a fraction of the price.

 Philips Sonicare Series 2 Review

 Pros: Low list price, lots of colors available, comfortable